Democracy

 Policy responsiveness in instances where the preferences of high-income Americans differ from those of low-income Americans.
 “P10” is the tenth percentile of the income distribution; “p90” is the 90th percentile.
 This replicates figure 3.5 in Martin Gilens, Affluence and Influence, Princeton University Press, 2012.

 What about the influence of interest groups?
 Here research conclusions are mixed.
-Some studies have documented a number of important instances of policy change and non-change in recent decades in which business firms and associations have gotten what they wanted.22 On the other hand, studies of lobbying have tended to find little or no systematic impact.23
+Some studies have documented a number of important instances of policy change and non-change in recent decades in which business firms and associations have gotten what they wanted.23 On the other hand, studies of lobbying have tended to find little or no systematic impact.24

-Given the increase in income inequality in the United States since the late 1970s, we might expect the class skew in political participation to have increased in recent decades.24 Figure 7 (above) suggests, however, that that hasn’t happened.25 One reason might be that the rise in income inequality has consisted mainly of growing separation between the top 1% and everyone else, rather than between, say, the middle class and the poor.26
+Given the increase in income inequality in the United States since the late 1970s, we might expect the class skew in political participation to have increased in recent decades.25 But the best available data suggest that hasn’t happened.26 One reason might be that the rise in income inequality has consisted mainly of growing separation between the top 1% and everyone else, rather than between, say, the middle class and the poor.27

 Policy responsiveness in instances where the preferences of high-income Americans differ from those of low-income Americans.
 “P10” is the tenth percentile of the income distribution; “p90” is the 90th percentile.
 Data source: Martin Gilens, Affluence and Influence, Princeton University Press, 2012, figure 7.4.